wandererabir/wandererabir/README.md

 ..

 ## Status( Right Now )
-I am currently a 2nd year CS student
+I am currently a 2nd year CS student.
-I am currently in a team where we build games(Desktop, Android & IOS) and websites I am always available for any collaboration with startup projects.
+I am currently in a team where we build games(Desktop, Android & IOS) and websites.
+I am always available for any collaboration with startup projects.
-Ping me anytime about : Data Science & Frontend Development Connect with me : abirtechno1122@gmail.com
+Ping me anytime about : Data Science & Frontend Development.
+Connect with me : abirtechno1122@gmail.com

 [linkedin]: https://www.linkedin.com/in/abir-paul-682191197/